jplusplus/rentswatch-scraper/README.rst

         # It won't be saved in the database but it can be helpful as you we'll see.
         _address = RegexField('.description-address')

-Every attribute will be saved as a Ad's property, according to the Ad model.
+Every attribute will be saved as an Ad's property, according to the Ad model.

 Some properties may not be extractable from the HTML.
 You may need to